-First of all, unless the hiring firm can obtain an ownership interest by claiming joint authorship or by virtue of some written document, the contractor will solely own all of the copyright rights in her work product.
+Unless the hiring firm can obtain an ownership interest by claiming joint authorship or by virtue of some written assignment agreement, the contractor will solely own all of the copyright rights in the work product.

-EXAMPLE 1: The law firm of Dewey, Cheatum and Howe hires Sally, a freelance website designer, to design and code custom case management software for the firm.
-Sally is not Dewey’s employee and signs no document transferring her ownership rights in her work to Dewey.
+EXAMPLE 1: The law firm of Dewey, Cheatum, and Howe hires Sally, a freelance website designer, to design and code custom case management software for the firm.
+Sally is not Dewey’s employee and signs no document assigning her ownership rights in her work to Dewey.
 Sally completes the program and is paid in full.
 Sally is also the sole copyright owner of the case management software.
-This means that Sally may sell the software to others, reproduce it, create derivative works from it or otherwise exercise her copyright rights in the software.
+This means that Sally may sell the software to others, reproduce it, create derivative works from it, or otherwise exercise her copyright rights in the software.

-However, all will not be lost for the hiring firm.
-At the very least, a company or person who pays an author to create a protectible work has a nonexclusive license to use it as intended.
-(Avtec Systems, Inc. v.
-Pfeiffer, 805 F.Supp.
-1312 (E.D.Va 1992).)
+However, all will not be lost for Sally's hiring firm.
+At the very least, a company or person who pays an author to create a protectable work has a nonexclusive license to use it as intended.
 This seems only fair, considering that the hiring party paid for the work.
 A person with a nonexclusive license in a work may use the work, but may not prevent others from using it as well.
 Nonexclusive licenses may be implied from the circumstances; no express agreement is required.

-The best thing that could happen from the hiring firm’s point of view, would be for it to be considered a joint author of the work.
-This way, it would share ownership with the other creators.
+The best situation that could result from the hiring firm’s perspective, in the absence of a written agreement, would be for the software to be considered a joint author of the work.
+This way, the firm would share ownership with the other creators.
 However, for a person or company to be considered a joint author, it must contribute actual copyrightable expression to the finished work.
 Simply describing how a program or website should function or contributing other ideas or suggestions is not sufficient.

-EXAMPLE 3: Assume that Sally in the examples above was aided by Dewey’s employees.
+EXAMPLE: Assume that Sally in the example above was aided by Dewey’s employees.
 The employees contributed not only ideas, but actually helped design the program; contributing work that was separately copyrightable in its own right (flowcharts, for example).
 In this event, the software would probably constitute a joint work and would be jointly owned by Sally and Dewey.

-Many companies use form agreements with independent contractors that state that the contractor’s work will be a work made for hire.
-But such an agreement will be effective only if the contractor’s work falls within one of the work for hire categories enumerated in Section A3a above.
+Many companies use form agreements with independent contractors, stating that the contractor’s work will be a work made for hire.
+But such an agreement will be effective only if the contractor’s work falls within one of the work for hire categories enumerated under the law.
 Websites ordinarily fall into one or more of these categories, but software may not fall into any.
-In the case of software, this means that the contractor’s work may not be deemed a work made for hire even though he signed the agreement.
+In the case of software, this means that the contractor’s work may not be deemed a work made for hire even though the contractor signed the agreement.

 However, it is possible that a court would interpret the work made for hire contract as a transfer by Sally to Dewey of all her copyright rights in his work.
-Sally would still be the initial owner and author, but Dewey would still end up owning all the copyright rights in the work—that is, Dewey would have the exclusive right to use and reproduce it, create derivative works based upon it, and so on.
-But it’s also possible that a judge would rule the contract unenforceable and simply award Dewey a nonexclusive license.
+Sally would still be the initial owner and author, but Dewey would still end up owning all the copyright rights in the work.
+Put differently, Dewey would have the exclusive right to use and reproduce it, create derivative works based upon it, and so on.
+But it is also possible that a judge would rule the contract unenforceable and simply award Dewey a nonexclusive license.